18F/handbook/_pages/policies/business-and-ops-policies/client-accounts.md

 ### When is this reviewed and updated?

-This document will be reviewed at least annually, as appropriate, by OCSIT’s Associate Administrator and Deputy Associate Administrator for 18F.
+This document will be reviewed at least annually, as appropriate, by the 18F Excecutive Director.

 ### How and when are 18F employees instructed on these procedures?